fenok/react-router-typesafe-routes/README.md

 The library is targeting ES6 (ES2015).
 ESM is used by default, and CommonJS is only usable in environments that support the `exports` field in `package.json`.

-The minimal required version of TypeScript is `5.0` and `strict` mode must be enabled.
+The minimal required version of TypeScript is `5.0`, and `strict` mode must be enabled.

 ## Limitations & Caveats

-- Since React Router only considers pathname on route matching, search parameters, hash, and state are considered optional upon URL or state building.
+- React Router only considers pathnames during route matching, so search params, hash, and state are always optional upon URL or state building.
-- For convenience, absent and invalid params are considered virtually the same by built-in types (but you have full control with custom types).
+- For convenience, absent and invalid params are considered virtually the same by built-in types.
+However, you retain full control with custom types.
 - To emphasize that route relativity is governed by the library, leading slashes in path patterns are forbidden.
 Trailing slashes are also forbidden due to being purely cosmetic.

 ## How is it different from existing solutions?